-18.0 UTILIZATION MANAGEMENT
+20.0 UTILIZATION MANAGEMENT

-The Contractor shall establish processes that are designed to maintain the quality of services, control costs, and are consistent with its responsibilities to Enrollees.
-The Contractor shall develop methods and procedures to safeguard against unnecessary utilization of care and services.
-Appropriate limits may be placed on a service on the basis of criteria applied under the Medicaid State Plan, and applicable regulations, such as Medical Necessity; and place appropriate limits on a service for utilization control, provided the services furnished can reasonably be expected to achieve their purpose, services supporting individuals with ongoing or chronic conditions, identified social determinants of health or who require long-term services and supports are authorized in a manner that reflects the Enrollee's ongoing need for such services and supports, and Family

-Planning Services are provided in a manner that protects and enables the Enrollee's freedom to choose the method of family planning.
+The Contractor may establish measures that are designed to maintain quality of services and control costs and are consistent with its responsibilities to Enrollees; may place appropriate limits on a service on the basis of criteria applied under the Medicaid State Plan, and applicable regulations, such as Medical Necessity; and place appropriate limits on a service for utilization control, provided the services furnished can reasonably be expected to achieve their purpose, services supporting individuals with ongoing or chronic conditions or who require long-term services and supports are authorized in a manner that reflects the Enrollee's ongoing need for such services and supports, and Family Planning Services are provided in a manner that protects and enables the Enrollee's freedom to choose the method of family planning.

-18.1 Utilization Management Program
+20.1 Utilization Management Program

-The Contractor shall implement a Utilization Management (UM) Program that meets the requirements set forth in this section and that is documented in a Utilization review plan as defined in KRS 304.17A-600.
+The Contractor shall implement a Utilization Management (UM) Program that meets the requirements set forth in this section and that is documented in a plan as defined in KRS 304.17A-600.
 The UM program, processes and timeframes shall be in accordance with 42 C.F.R.
 456, 42 C.F.R.
 431, 42 C.F.R.
-438. If the Contractor utilizes a private review agent, as defined in KRS 304.17A-600, the agent shall comply with all applicable requirements of KRS 304.17A-600 to 304.17A-633.
-The Contractor's Medical Director and Behavioral Health Director shall supervise the UM Program and shall be accessible and available for consultation as needed.
+438. If the Contractor utilizes a private review agent, as defined in KRS

+304.17A-600, the agent shall comply with all applicable requirements of KRS 304.17A-600 to 304.17A-633, as applicable.
+The Medical Director and Behavioral Health Director shall supervise the UM Program and shall be accessible and available for consultation as needed.

 The Contractor shall implement innovative and effective Utilization Management processes to ensure a high quality, clinically appropriate yet highly efficient and cost-effective delivery system.
 The Contractor shall continually evaluate the cost and quality of medical services delivered by Providers.
-The Contractor shall apply objective and evidence-based criteria that considers the individual Enrollee's circumstances when determining the Medical Necessity of health care services.
+The Contractor shall apply objective and evidence-based criteria that take the individual Enrollee's circumstances when determining the Medical Necessity of health care services.